Irma González (wrestler): Professional wrestling career

 Records indicate that González once again held the Mexican National Women's Championship in 1986, but the details are scarce.
-Later that year women's wrestling was allowed in Mexico City once more, bringing González and others back to the nation's capital.
-In August 1990, González and her daughter Irma Aguilar, teamed up to become the first team to win the Mexican National Women's Tag Team Championship, defeating Neftali and Satanakia in the tournament's finals.
+Later that year, women's wrestling was allowed in Mexico City once more, bringing González and others back to the nation's capital.
+In August 1990, González and her daughter, Irma Aguilar, became the first team to win the Mexican National Women's Tag Team Championship, defeating Neftali and Satanakia in a tournament final.
 The mother/daughter duo held the championship for 497 days, until December 20, 1991, when the team of Martha Villalobos and Pantera Sureña defeated them for it.
-In 1995, at age 59, González, Irma Aguilar and La Sierenita competed in the first match of Triplemanía III-A, AAA's biggest show of the year, losing to La Nazi, Martha Villalobos and Neftali.
+On June 10, 1995, at age 59, González, Irma Aguilar and La Sierenita competed in the first match of Triplemanía III-A, AAA's biggest show of the year, losing to Neftali, La Nazi and Villalobos.
 Her last confirmed match took place on April 13, 1996, at a Promo Azteca show in Mexico City.
 She teamed up with her daughter to defeat La Chola and La Rebelde.